Skip to main content

 In general, a mechanism works in a following way:

-• Package spark-interfaces-scala is a simple and lightweight.
+• Package spark-extension-interfaces is a simple and lightweight.
 Its only purpose is to contain methods to generate OpenLineage model objects (like facets, datasets) programmatically and interfaces' definitions (Scala traits) to expose lineage information from nodes of Spark logical plan.

 • Any extension that adds custom node to Spark logical plan can implement the interfaces.